peecho/peecho-wordpress-plugin/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Sell magazines, books or wall decoration - straight from your own website.
 The Peecho WordPress plug-in will make it easy for WordPress users to include Peecho print buttons in posts and pages.

 == Description ==